BarisTutakli/blog/_posts/2021-11-15-for-foreach-array-lists.md

 ```
 ### Exercise 1

-In this code, we get inputs from a user until he/she press "q".Then, we sum the negative numbers and positive numbers separately.
+In this code, we get inputs from the user until he/she press "q".Then, we sum the negative numbers and positive numbers separately.
 ```c#

 int negSum = 0;